safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 <br>**6) Publish to Server**
 <br>Publish the workspace to FME Server.

 If its saved, choose the previously created FME Server connection.
 Or, select Add Web Connection again from the dropdown menu to reconnect with the provided credentiels:

 - **FME Server URL:** http://localhost
 - **Username:** admin
-- **Password:** admin
+- **Password:** FMElearnings

 ![](./Images/Img2.214.Ex1.ServerConnection.png)